absolutelightning/treds/README.md

 go run main.go
 ```

-For cli run the following command in the `client` folder in the repo
+For CLI run the following command in the `client` folder in the repo

 ```text
 cd ./client